Hyperbolic Aware Minimization: Implicit Bias for Sparsity: Related work

-\paragraph{Natural gradient descent and Bayesian learning rules} The mirror flow framework also enables us to view our algorithm HAM through the lens of natural gradient descent.
-Natural gradient descent uses the Fisher information matrix \textemdash or an approximation of it\textemdash~to capture second order information and adapt the artificial learning rate accordingly \citep{Martens2014NewIA, 10.7551/mitpress/7011.003.0010}.
-A more general Bayesian framework \citep{Khan2021TheBL} is used to gain insight into invariant distributions by using Lie groups \citep{Kral2023TheLB} and for the development of a new optimizer IVON \citep{shen2024variational}.
-In this work, we provide an interpretation of our alternating scheme HAM with gradient descent by mapping the Fisher information to a known posterior distribution.
-Notably, our proposed hyperbolic update is reminiscent of exponentiated gradient descent \citep{10.5555/902667}.
-A key distinction is that exponential gradient descent normalizes such that it stays on a probability simplex, as seen for example in Chapter 7 of \citep{Vishnoi_2021}.
-HAM, on the other hand, does not normalize, as the algorithmic step acts directly in the weight space.
-Recently, exponential gradient descent has been applied to reweighting batches \citep{Majidi2021ExponentiatedGR}.
+\paragraph{Related optimizers} The mirror flow framework also enables us to view our algorithm HAM through the lens of natural gradient descent.
+Accordingly, the inverse metric is adapted due to (an approximation of) the Fisher information matrix, which captures second-order information \citep{Martens2014NewIA, 10.7551/mitpress/7011.003.0010}.
+A more general Bayesian framework \citep{Khan2021TheBL} has been used to gain insights into invariant distributions by using Lie groups \citep{Kral2023TheLB} and to develop the IVON optimizer \citep{shen2024variational}.
+Within this framework, HAM, our proposal that alternates exponential updates with gradient descent steps, can be interpreted as a mapping of the Fisher information (metric) to a known posterior distribution, as derived in Appendix \ref{appendix : Fisher info}.
+Moreover, our proposed hyperbolic update is reminiscent of exponentiated gradient descent \citep{10.5555/902667}.
+Distinctly from HAM, it optimizes probability distributions and thus includes normalization to stay on a probability simplex, as seen, for example, in Chapter 7 of \citet{Vishnoi_2021}.
+Exponential gradient descent, which has recently been applied to reweighting batches \citep{Majidi2021ExponentiatedGR} or augmenting ADAM \citep{NEURIPS2020_9a32ef65}, also utilizes similar exponential updates but does not rely on an alternating scheme like HAM.
+This prevents it from facilitating more suitable sign flips than gradient descent.
+More advantages of HAM are analyzed in Appendix \ref{section appendix : different signs} and \ref{section appendix : one neuron sign in}.